aftergracepoint1/aftergracepoint.github.io/how-to-leave-gracefully.md

 Try to run the scenarios through your head and be prepared for anything.
 Being prepared for any kind of response will help give you courage and confidence in your decision.

-> :point_right: As for what to expect after you leave, continue on to next article: [Finding healing after leaving](finding-healing-after-leaving.md)
+> 👉 As for what to expect after you leave, continue on to next article: [Finding healing after leaving](finding-healing-after-leaving.md)

 # Further reading